Porto Alegre Futebol Clube

-Porto Alegre Futebol Clube, usually known simply as Porto Alegre, is a Brazilian football club from Porto Alegre, Brazil.
+Porto Alegre Futebol Clube, usually known simply as Porto Alegre, was a Brazilian football club from Porto Alegre, Brazil.
 It is owned by former footballer Roberto Assis, Ronaldinho's brother.

+On 30 January 2012 the club closed its activities.
+In 2022, the physical structure of Parque Lami was sold to Monsoon FC.

 History

 Lami

 The club was founded on June 10, 2003, as Lami Futebol Clube.

 In 2003, Lami won its first title, the Campeonato Gaúcho Third Level.

 Porto Alegre

 In 2006, the club was bought by Roberto Assis and renamed to Porto Alegre Futebol Clube.

 Club colors

 Porto Alegre's colors are inspired by the two most popular Rio Grande do Sul football clubs, Grêmio and Internacional, and Spanish club FC Barcelona.
 The home kit is composed of red and white vertical stripes, white shorts and red socks.
 The away kit is like FC Barcelona's home kit, being composed of blue and red vertical stripes, blue shorts and blue socks.
 The third kit is composed of a three-colored vertical sash in a black shirt, white shorts and gray socks.